Enjoying the land of 10,000 lakes safely

 Boating and operating a personal watercraft

-- Life jackets, an up-to-date fire extinguisher, sound device (whistle or horn), and a paddle that is readily available are required on every boat.
+- Life jackets, an up-to-date fire extinguisher, a sound device (whistle or horn) and a paddle that is readily available are required on every boat.

 - Whether you are new to boating or have experience, taking a boating and water education course is valuable, and easy to enroll in and complete.
 A free paddle sports safety course also is available.
 Children 12 to 17 are required to have a youth Minnesota water operator's permit.
 Online and classroom opportunities are available.